artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 Answer the following questions:

 a.
 Identify the data dependencies that exist in the code and explain how they are resolved in the processor.
+Draw the pipeline diagram.

 b.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the 5 pipeline stages during the cycle when the ```beq``` instruction is in the EX stage.